 My other hobbies include folksinging, keeping beasties (two dogs, four cats, axolotls, zebra finches, some goldfish, some frogs, and an unknown number of tadpoles), gardening, reading (mostly F&SF), building things, and cooking.

-In the past I have travelled around assorted bits of North and South America and New Zealand, but these days I am settled in the Blue Mountains, about 100km (60 miles) west of Sydney, with my husband Stephen Szabo; we were married in May 2001.
+In the past I have travelled around assorted bits of North and South America, the Galapagos Islands, and New Zealand, but these days I am settled in the Blue Mountains, about 100km (60 miles) west of Sydney, with my husband Stephen Szabo; we were married in May 2001.
 It is beautiful here, calm and peaceful with clean air, native bush, birds, and animals, warm to hot in summer and cool to cold in winter, with an occasional snowfall.
 Not Paradise, but close enough to it.

 *I learned to program on a Friday night.
 Seriously, I took home a book on SPK, a subset of PL1 (a now-archaic programming language), read about three-quarters of it -- doing the exercises in my head -- then got up on Saturday morning and started writing a program to analyse some of my data.
 Can you say "duck to water?"
 Yes, I thought you could... :-)